Phu Tho province, Northern Vietnam

 The Xuân Son National Park was established on February 2002.
 It is located approximately 80 km from Viet Trì City.
 The park covers an area of 15,048 hectares (37,180 acres), with more than 11,000 hectares (27,000 acres) of natural forests and 1,396 hectares (3,450 acres) of limestone-mountain forests.

 The park is biologically rich with some 465 species of upper plants and 282 species of fauna, including 23 species of amphibians, 30 species of reptiles, 168 species of birds and 61 species of mammals.
-Rarer species, such as Tibetan bears, cheetahs, white pheasants, gray gibbons, and cobras are common in the park.
+Rarer species, such as Tibetan bears, cheetahs, white pheasants, grey gibbons, and cobras are common in the park.
 The highest points of the park are Mount Voi (1,387m), Mount Ten (1,244m) and Mount Can (1,144m).
 There are extensive grottoes and caves running 7-8 km inside these mountains; they contain large populations of bats.

 Phu Tho province has one city (thành pho): (Viet Trì); one township: (thi xa) (Phú Tho) and 11 districts (huyen): Cam Khê District, Đoan Hùng District, Ha Hòa District, Lâm Thao District, Phù Ninh District, Tam Nông District, Tân Son District, Thanh Ba District, Thanh Son District, Thanh Thuy District and Yên Lap District.
 In total, Phu Tho province has 275 communes.

 According to the General Statistics Office of the Government of Vietnam, the population of Phú Tho Province as of 2008 was 1,364,700 with a density of 387 persons per square kilometre over a total land area of 3,528.1 square kilometres (1,362.2 sq mi).
 It is one of the least populated provinces in the northern mid-lands and mountain areas of Vietnam.
 The male population at this time was 660,200 with females accounting for 704,500.
 The rural population was 1,146,700 against an urban population of 218,000 (about 20% of the rural population).
-The average population density is 3,706 per km² except Viet Trì City, where it is 21,042 per km².
+The average population density is 3,706 per km² except for Viet Trì City, where it is 21,042 per km².

 Ethnic Vietnamese (Kinh), Muong, Dao and Sán Chay are the dominant ethnic groups which live in the province.
 The Dao build their houses in the traditional style, built either on stilts, level with the ground or half on stilts and the other half beaten with earth.
 Du village, located within the Xuân Son National Park, contains an overwhelming majority of this ethnic group is a tourist attraction.